 Firstly it’s important to remember guinea pigs are not toys and so not all like to be cuddled!
 Patience is key along with using the tips above.
 Never force lap time.
-Starting slowly with just a two minute lap time and building up can work wonders as can combining lap time and indoor play.
+Starting slowly with just a two-minute lap time and building up can work wonders as can combining lap time and indoor play.

 This way you can let them run over your legs without you touching them.
 They will learn that you are not so scary and you can slowly introduce stroking them.
-Do not force them into lap time though, if it causes them distress to have lap time, increase indoor play, and spend your time sitting next to their cage and talking to them instead.
+Do not force them into lap time though, if it causes them distress to have lap time, increase indoor play, and spend your time sitting next to their cage or hutch and talking to them instead.

 Enjoy your new companions!